-A cherry blossom festival is held annually, usually for the whole month of April, during which many festival stalls are set up around the park.
-During the peak viewing period, typically from mid to late April (April 2 to 11, 2021), illuminations are held every night from sunset to 22:00.
+A cherry blossom festival is held annually during the blooming season, when many festival stalls are set up around the park.
+During the peak viewing period, typically around early to mid April, illuminations are held every night from sunset to 22:00.
 Note that the Takato Castle Ruins Park gets very crowded during this period, and roads to the park get very congested.
 Visitors are advised to avoid weekends and to come early.

 Today, not much is left of the original castle barring some stone foundations, and the few structures seen in the park's precincts are additions of the post feudal era.
 Standing close to the north gate is Takatokaku, the biggest building in the park, built in the 1930s as a community center.
 The two-story building is of Showa Period (1926-1989) architecture, showing both local and western influences with a wooden foundation and a red tiled roof.
 It now serves as space for locals to gather and travelers to take a break.
-In the center of the park is Ounkyo, a gently curved bridge that is famous as one of the best cherry blossom spots within the park.
+In the center of the park is Ounkyo, a gently curved bridge and one of the best cherry blossom spots within the park.

 Taikoyagura, a uniquely shaped drum tower, is situated on the western side of the park.
 Looking west from around the drum tower, visitors can catch fine views of the town below the hill and the Central Alps in the distance.
 Over at the southern end of the park is the Shinshu Takato Art Museum, which hosts temporary exhibitions of varying artforms.
 In addition, several stone monuments are erected around the park, commemorating popular local characters or memorable poems.

 From Tokyo via Chino Station (during blooming season only)